rabinpoudyal/rasa/docs/api/events.rst

 :Effect:
     When added to a tracker, Rasa Core will schedule the intent (and entities) to be triggered in the future, in place of a user input.
-You can link this intent to an action of your choice using the :ref:`mapping-policy`.
+You can link this intent to an action of your choice using :ref:`rules`.

 Cancel a reminder